3 Pre-Reading Skills: Before You Teach Your Child to Read

 There are a few other skills you can start to highlight while reading with your child.
 These are all phonological and phonemic awareness skills, which means they teach children to notice the different parts of words from bigger parts all the way to the individual sounds.
 Later when your child starts to learn reading and spelling formally, these will support them in pulling words apart and putting them back together.

-We find rhyming books in so many forms!
+- Rhyming: We find rhyming books in so many forms!
 Encourage your child to make their own rhymes and point out rhymes in everyday life.
-Its ok for these to be silly words!
+It's ok for these to be silly words!